SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/web-panel-add-item.md

 description: Adding items to the web panel list
 author: SuperOffice RnD
 so.date: 01.20.2023
+keywords: list, web panel
+so.topic: howto
+so.user: admin
-keywords: Settings and maintenance, list, web panel so.topic: help so.user: admin so.user.tooltip: Settings and maintenance
+so.user.tooltip: Settings and maintenance
 language: en